 - 1. Any behavior that could result in dismissal from your agency. - 2.
 Theft, misappropriation, damage, or destruction of HACU's or agency's assets or property. - 3.
 Acting in a manner which could cause harm to HACU's or the agency's mission and good name. - 4.
 Perpetrating a fraud against HACU, its contractors, or its members. - 5.
-Unauthorized use, possession, or transportation of firearms and/or live ammunition, alcoholic beverages, illegal drugs, and/or drug paraphernalia on HACU or agency premises or vehicles; reporting for work, intern orientation, intern meetings, etc. under the influence of alcohol and/or an illegal controlled substance. - 6.
+Unauthorized use, possession, or transportation of firearms and/or live ammunition, alcoholic beverages, illegal drugs, and/or drug paraphernalia on HACU or agency premises or vehicles; reporting for work, intern orientation,

+- intern meetings, etc. under the influence of alcohol and/or an illegal controlled substance. - 6.
 Communication of a threat of physical harm against another individual, agency, or HACU. - 7.
 Assault or fighting on HACU premises or during HACU/agency activities. - 8.
 Intentional damage to any property owned by HACU/agency or on its premises. - 9.
 Conviction for an illegal act where such conviction could adversely affect the employee's performance. - 10.
 False statements and/or documentation related to the internship application or security clearance processes. - 11.
 Those who violate our anti-harassment discrimination policy. - 12.
 Excessive unexcused absences & tardiness. - 13.
-As a virtual intern, being offline for long periods of time while on the clock. - 14.
-Falsifying a timecard - 15.
-Any violation of HACU's policies or standards - Any conduct which in the sole discretion of HACU warrants discipline or dismissal.
+Any violation of HACU's policies or standards - 14.
+Any conduct which in the sole discretion of HACU warrants discipline or dismissal.